functional-fuzzing-android-apps/home/README.md

 We introduce *independent view fuzzing*, a novel, fully automated approach for detecting non-crashing functional bugs in Android apps.
 We have realized this approach as a research prototype tool, *Genie*.
-To our knowledge, Genie is the *first* work to generate automated test oracles for Android apps and not limited to specific functional properties.
+To our knowledge, Genie is the *first* work to generate automated test oracles, which are not limited to specific functional properties, for Android apps.

 # Publication

 [1] ["Fully Automated Functional Fuzzing of Android Apps for Detecting Non-Crashing Logic Bugs"](https://tingsu.github.io/files/oopsla21-Genie.pdf)
 Ting Su, Yichen Yan, Jue Wang, Jingling Sun, Yiheng Xiong, Geguang Pu, Ke Wang, Zhendong Su.
-In SPLASH/OOPSLA 2021.
+In SPLASH/OOPSLA 2021. ([talk video](https://youtu.be/RoOJ5s1dh-w))

 ```
 @article{10.1145/3485533,